-Breadth Study
+Depth Study

-- 2 questions, one compulsory linked to interpretations. - Paper 2 50% of AS qualification Depth Study • 2 questions, one compulsory linked to - The Making of a Superpower: USA 1865-1920 - interpretations. • We will be studying : The Making of Modern Britain 1951-1979 - Written exam: 1 hour 30 minutes
+- 2 questions, one compulsory linked to interpretations. - We will be studying: The Making of Modern Britain 1951-1979 - Written exam: 1 hour 30 minutes

 There is an emphasis on source evaluation and the acquisition of knowledge in breadth and depth.
 Wide reading and independent research is required.
 Regular homework and Timed Assignments to practise essay-writing skills, source analysis and factual knowledge are provided.